simon-apple/ResearchKit/ResearchKitSwiftUI/ResearchKitSwiftUI/ResearchKitSwiftUI.docc/ResearchKitSwiftUI.md

 ## Overview

 ResearchKit SwiftUI marks the beginning of a gradual transition from UIKit to SwiftUI.
-The goal is to provide the same solutions that ResearchKit offers today in a way that is aligned with SwiftUI's philosophies.
+The goal is to provide the same solutions that the UIKit implementation of ResearchKit offers today in a way that is aligned with SwiftUI's philosophies.
 We are starting this transition with new additions for a form, step, and some frequently used question formats.

 ## Topics